 Why disc brakes?

 Disc brakes carry two main advantages over v-brakes or cantilevers.

-Firstly, by moving the braking surface from the rim of the wheel to a hub-mounted rotor, they keep it clear of the inevitable water and mud that are part and parcel of the MTB experience.
-This means a vast improvement in stopping power and reliability when things turn damp – compared to the ‘haul-and-hope’ experience that is v-brakes in wet weather – but also an end to having your rims and rubber pads constantly chewed by a grinding paste of gritty crud, thus lengthening the life of your kit.
+Firstly, by moving the braking surface away from the rim to a hub-mounted rotor, they keep it clear of water and mud.
+This means a vast improvement in stopping power and reliability when things turn damp – compared to the ‘haul-and-hope’ experience v-brakes occasionally present in wet weather – but also an end to having your rims and rubber pads constantly chewed by a grinding paste of gritty crud, thus lengthening the life of your kit.

-Secondly, disc brakes offer great improvements in terms of pure performance over their rim-brake rivals, with much improved levels of stopping power increasing according to brake type, rotor size and more.
+Secondly, disc brakes offer great improvements in terms of pure performance over their rim-brake rivals, with much improved levels of stopping power.
 While v-brakes still have their fans, most bikers have now embraced the multiple performance and longevity advantages of the modern generation of disc anchors.

-• Hydraulic discs: These have hoses filled with incompressible brake fluid meaning that any movement at the lever is transferred immediately to the pistons.
+• Hydraulic discs: These have hoses filled with incompressible brake fluid, so any movement at the lever is transferred immediately to the pistons.
 This means not only more power, but more control when compared to open cable systems which can stretch and become clogged with grit and water.